EDUCBA

 • We must require tables to perform the Sort function.

-• We must need basic knowledge about order by clause that means how it is used.
+• Need basic knowledge about Order by a clause, that means how it is used.

 Examples to Implement Sort Function in PostgreSQL

-Different ways to implement sort function are given below:
+Different ways to implement the sort function are given below:

-Basically sorting technique we use order by clause to sort the record from database table, so first, we create a table by using the following statement.
+Basically sorting technique, we use Order by clause to sort the record from a database table, so first, we create a table by using the following statement.

 create table company (emp_id int primary key not null,